Ways to Share

 The Gift of Education

 Current, planned and endowment gifts plant seeds for the present and offer ongoing nourishment for the future.
 Gifts of any amount, at any time, collectively foster greatness.
-Discover how you can help us create success, and open the door to a broader, heightened and more influential college for the betterment of each student, our communities and the world in which we live.
+Discover how you can help create success and open doors to a more significant college for the betterment of each student, community and the world at large.
+Gifts are tax deductible IRS#38-2161915.

 Gifts of Cash

-Cash gifts are the most popular way to give the gift of education.
-Cash gifts are made by checks payable to the Bay College Foundation, or by credit card for the amount you choose.
-Recurring gifts & pledges of intention to make a gift over time allow you to maximize your impact through consistent contributions.
-Matching gift employee plans double or triple the impact of your gift if available.
+Cash gifts are the most popular way to share the gift of education.
+Cash gifts are made by checks payable to the Bay College Foundation, credit card or ACH transfer.
+Consider a recurring gift or pledge allowing you to manage your cash flow while maximizing your impact through consistent contributions.
+Employee matching gift plans may double or triple the impact of your gift when available.

 Distribution of Retirement Assets

-Tax incentives allow you to direct your required minimum distribution (RMD) of retirement accounts to qualified charities such as Bay College tax-free.
-Minimum distributions of IRA and defined retirement accounts, such as 401(k)s, 403(b)s and profit-sharing plans, are required and taxable upon at age of 70 ½ or in other defined circumstances.
+Tax incentives allow you to direct your retirement fund required minimum distribution (RMD) to qualified charities such as the Bay College Foundation tax-free.
+Minimum distributions of IRAs and defined retirement accounts, such as 401(k)s, 403(b)s and profit-sharing plans, are required and taxable upon at age of 70 ½ or in other defined circumstances.
+RMD charitable gifts reduce taxable income.

-Giving stocks, bonds and mutual fund securities benefit Bay College and provide you even greater tax benefits than an equivalent cash gift.
-The rewards may surprise you.
-You receive a charitable deduction for the full market value of the asset donated and avoid capital gain taxes - strengthening the impact of your gift.
-You can also gift valuable collectible assets such as artwork, jewelry, collections, second home or real estate.
+Giving securities such as appreciated stocks, bonds, mutual funds and annuities provide great benefit to Bay College and you tangible tax benefits.
+The rewards may surprise you; you receive a charitable deduction for the full market value of the donated asset and avoid capital gain taxes - strengthening the impact of your gift.

 Do you want to leave a legacy that lives forever?
 Do you desire to make a gift that aligns your charitable goals with your longer-term financial goals?
-Planned giving incorporates tax, estate and timing strategies, allowing you to maximize your gift’s impact both for Bay College and for your individual circumstances.
-Consider creating a stronger Bay College by making a planned gift from your assets and/or estate.
-A small effort on your part can make a big difference to students.
+Planned giving incorporates tax and timing strategies, allowing you to maximize your gift’s impact for the College and your individual circumstances.

-Intentions made in wills or trusts enable you to make significant contributions that may not have been possible during your lifetime.
-The most obvious is to remember the Bay College Foundation in your will.
-Plan to designate Bay College a portion of your estate or property; leave a legacy!
+Intentions made in wills or trusts enable you to make significant contributions that may not have be possible during your lifetime.
+The most obvious is to remember the Bay College Foundation in your will or trust.
+Plan to designate Bay College a portion of your estate or property.
 By making your intent known in advance, the Foundation can plan for the future while recognizing your generosity during your lifetime.
+If there's a will, there's a way - what will you leave behind?
 It is as simple as…

 "I give and devise to the Bay College Foundation, a portion of my estate, both real and personal, to be used for general support."